Negotiations FAQ

 What is binding arbitration?

-Binding arbitration involves the submission of the unresolved issues to an agreed among Arbitrator.
-A hearing occurs where the Arbitrator hears the arguments from all parties and reviews the written submissions from both parties in order to make a final decision.
+Binding arbitration involves the submission of the unresolved issues to an agreed upon Arbitrator.
+During a hearing, the Arbitrator listens to the arguments from all parties and reviews the written submissions from both parties.
+From these arguments, the Arbitrator will make a final decision.
 This final decision is binding on all parties with no means of appeal.

 Can resident physicians strike?

 No. In Alberta resident physicians do not have the right to strike.
-In place of this right to strike is binding arbitration.
+In place of this right to strike we have binding arbitration.

 Why not strike?